Austin Riley Player Props: Braves vs. Phillies

-On Tuesday, Austin Riley (hitting .128 in his past 10 games) and the Atlanta Braves face the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+On Wednesday, Austin Riley (.196 on-base percentage in past 10 games, 127 points below season-long percentage) and the Atlanta Braves play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
 First pitch is at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-6) against the Rockies.
+In his last game, he notched a home run while going 1-for-5 against the Phillies.

 Austin Riley Game Info & Props vs. the Phillies